LOOKING FOR A NEW BOARD MEMBER

 Application deadlines each year fall on February 15 and September 15.
 Please complete the preliminary questions on the Contact page to get your application started.

-Carrot Cache is a non-profit organization that funds practical projects in Ontario that are beyond the ideas stage and in the implementation phase.
+Carrot Cache is a non-profit organization that funds practical projects in Ontario that are beyond the ideas stage, and is interested in promoting and supporting: